markpasc/mt-plugin-Order/README.markdown

 `mt:SetVarBlock` tag or the `setvar="variable name"` global attribute on a tag inside the `mt:OrderItem`.

-`mt:OrderItem` has two optional attributes:
+`mt:OrderItem` has one optional attribute:

 ### `pin` ###